cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 #### Changes to Mounting Options

-Each major libary we support has a `mount` function with two arguments:
+Each major library we support has a `mount` function with two arguments:

 1. The component
 2. Mounting Options